Skeletor: Masters of the Universe (1987 film)

-In the 1987 live-action film, Skeletor is portrayed by Frank Langella, with his portrayal of the character being darker than his animated counterpart and serving as a competent and threatening antagonist.
-In the film, Skeletor captures Castle Grayskull and imprisons the Sorceress after Evil-Lyn tricks an Earth girl named Julie into giving her the Cosmic Key.
-He later absorbs the power of the Great Eye and transforms into a golden demonic god, but He-Man throws him off a cliff into a vat.
+Skeletor appears in the 1987 live-action Masters of the Universe film, portrayed by Frank Langella.
+This version is notably darker and more competent than his preceding Filmation counterpart.
+Skeletor conquers Eternia, captures Castle Grayskull, and absorbs the power of the Great Eye to transform into a golden demonic god, but He-Man throws him off a cliff into a vat.
 In a post-credits scene, Skeletor emerges from the vat and proclaims that he will return.
-To prepare for the role, Langella asked his kids questions about Skeletor and watched the original series.
-His performance is highly regarded by fans and critics as being a high point in the film, and Langella has regarded Skeletor as one of his favorite roles.
+To prepare for the role, Langella watched the Filmation series and asked his children questions about Skeletor as they were fans of the franchise.
+Langella's performance is highly regarded by fans and critics as being the high point of the film, and Langella himself has regarded Skeletor as one of his favorite roles.